Gnomiro/ledps/README.md

 * Function definitions should end either with return or pass

 ## ToDo-shortlist
+* For limited ailments the one with shortest remainign duration is removed not the oldest!
 * Add more comments
 * Skills
   * Refactor skill-talents like character talents